What Is The Wall Of Cheese? This And Other Pressing Questions Answered

 What Is The Wall Of Cheese?
 On our website there's a dramatic grid showing all the cheeses we sell (114 at the moment).
 Hover over any one you like the look of and you can see what it is and read a bit about it.
 Click and you'll go through to that cheese's own page where you can order.
 Can The Wall Of Cheese be seen from the Moon?
 I would have thought so.

 Is The Cheese Shed based in an actual shed?
 Not now, but that's where it started, in my garden shed (for old times sake, there are still some pictures on the site, here).
-Our new premises will feature a large shed, so maybe we're going back to our roots.
+Our new premises do feature a large shed, so maybe we're going back to our roots.

 What sort of cheese is 'Not Cheddar'?
 Ah, well, 'not cheddar' is a cheese category we made up, and to us it means any hard cows' milk cheese other than cheddar.
 Supplementary question: that's a bit ridiculous, isn't it?
 Mmm, maybe.
 But actually: there didn't seem to be useful and obvious ways of dividing up these cheeses.
 I mean, how helpful - really - are cheese-insider terms like 'washed curd' or 'territorial'?
 So we decided to put them all in together as 'not cheddar' and it just stuck.